xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WINDOW.SIZE**?(width, height, window\_text)

-Width    specifies the width of the window and is measured in points.
+Width&nbsp;&nbsp;&nbsp;&nbsp;specifies the width of the window and is measured in points.
 A point is 1/72nd of an inch.

-Height    specifies the height of the window and is measured in points.
+Height&nbsp;&nbsp;&nbsp;&nbsp;specifies the height of the window and is measured in points.

-Window\_text    specifies which window to size.
+Window\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies which window to size.

   - > Window\_text is text enclosed in quotation marks or a reference to
     > a cell containing text.